Diarrhoea is passing looser or more frequent stools than is normal for you.

 You should eat solid food as soon as you feel able to.
 If you are breastfeeding or bottle feeding your baby and they have diarrhoea, you should try to feed them as normal.

-Medications to reduce Diarrhoea, such as loperamide, are available.
+Medication to reduce diarrhoea, such as loperamide, are available.

 When to see your GP?